2020 Sokoloff Dissertation Fellowship: Brian Marein

 CU Environmental and Resource Economics Workshop

-The 21st Annual CU Environmental and Resource Economics Workshop was September 13–14, 2019 at the Lion Square Lodge in Vail, Colorado and was hosted by Nicholas Flores, CU Department of Economics.
+The 22nd Annual CU Environmental and Resource Economics Workshop was September 18–19, 2020 at the Lion Square Lodge in Vail, Colorado and was hosted by Nicholas Flores, CU Department of Economics.
 The workshop provided researchers the opportunity to share their research results and/or ideas in a relaxed, workshop environment.
 Ample time was allocated for discussion, allowing researchers to get feedback from other workshop participants.
 Work presented ranged from proposed research to highly polished and completed projects.
-Graduate students were especially encouraged to participate.
+Graduate students were especially encouraged to participate, call for abstracts due July 15.

 Bernard (Bud) Udis, PhD July 18, 1927–August 21, 2018